uqcybersquad/constitution/constitution.md

 ## Part Twelve: Functions of the Management Committee

 **12a.** Except as otherwise provided by these rules and subject to resolutions of the members of the Squad carried at any general meeting the Management Committee:
-- **a)** Shall have the general control and management of the administration of the affairs and funds of the Squad;
+- **12a.i.** Shall have the general control and management of the administration of the affairs and funds of the Squad;
-- **b)** Shall have authority to interpret the meaning of these rules and any matter relating to the Squad on which these rules are silent.
+- **12a.ii.** Shall have authority to interpret the meaning of these rules and any matter relating to the Squad on which these rules are silent.

 **12b.** The Management Committee may exercise all the power of the Squad to raise or secure the payment of money as the members of the Society may think fit and secure the payment or performance of any debt, liability or other engagement incurred or to be entered into by the Squad in any way.